FriendsOfCake/cakephp-upload/docs/examples.rst

 .. code:: php

     <?php
+    // assuming an entity that has the following
+    // data that was set from your controller to your view
     $entity = new Entity([
         'photo' => 'imageFile.jpg',
         'photo_dir' => '7'
     ]);
+    $this->set('entity', $entity);

+    // You could use the following to create a link to
-    echo $this->Html->link('../files/example/image/' . $entity->photo_dir . '/' . $entity->photo);
+    // the image (with default settings in place of course) echo $this->Html->link('../files/example/image/' . $entity->photo_dir . '/' . $entity->photo);
     ?>